jknights2000/DevOps-Course-Starter/README.md

 ## Trello Key and Token

-to run you need to get a trello key and token. this can be done by signing into trello then getting them. you will also need to get the board id of the board you will be using.
+to run you need to get a trello key and token. this can be done by signing into trello then getting them from https://trello.com/app-key. you will also need to get the board id of the board you will be using, as well as the list id for youe to do list and done list.

 these should be stored in the .env file like so

 TRELLO_KEY={your key}
 TRELLO_TOKEN={yourtoken}
 TRELLO_BOARDID={YourBoardId}
+TRELLO_TODOID={To Do list id}
+TRELLO_DONEID={Done list id}